 - A test suite is a collection of test cases.

 - Executed together.

 - Each test case should be independent.

 - May have multiple suites in one project.

 - Different types of tests, different resource/time needs.

-- A test case consists of:

-- Initialization, Test Steps, Inputs, Oracles, Tear Down

 Anatomy of a Test Case

 if O_n = ExpeTest(Inp)uts then...
 Foxse "stimulate" the System.
 Oracle else...
 Fail